Mother Ignatius Hayes: Poor Clare project

 Hayes hoped to recruit new members from the existing religious communities in Italy, who were anxious about their futures under the Kingdom of Italy after its annexation of the Papal States.
 Traveling to Rome in 1875, she approached Friar Bernardino da Portoguaro, the Minister General of the Friars Minor, hoping to have some friars sent to her section of Minnesota to serve the vast territory.
 Additionally, she contacted other communities of Franciscan Sisters, but found no interest in her proposal to serve in America.
 She then conceived of the advantage of having a contemplative presence as a part of her foundation, which would also have the practical effect of providing a resident priest for their spiritual needs living in such a remote region, with only one priest serving the entire county.
 She then turned to the Poor Clares, the Franciscan Second Order who are an enclosed religious order, and visited the Monastery of San Lorenzo in Panisperna, an ancient community of the Order.
 Speaking to the nuns of the community there, she set forth her proposal to provide them a monastery on the grounds of her school.
 Three of the nuns volunteered to go with her, among whom was Mary Magdalen Bentivoglio, O.S.C.

 Hayes wrote to Friar Bernardino, who also had authority over the nuns, as well as various officials of the Vatican whose permission would be needed for such an enterprise.
 With her persistence, eventually the plan was approved by Pope Pius IX, with Bentivoglio named as the abbess of the new monastery, which was to be the first monastery of the Poor Clares in the United States.
 Hayes organized the journey of the two nuns who were commissioned for the new foundation, along with a Franciscan friar who was to serve as their spiritual director and chaplain.
-They set sail from Marseilles on 11 September 1875, arriving in New York City the following 12 October, Columbus Day.
+They set sail from Marseille on 11 September 1875, arriving in New York City the following 12 October, Columbus Day.

 Once arrived in New York, however, the friar expressed qualms about proceeding to Minnesota with Hayes, and decided to wait for further instructions from the Minister General.
 He advised the nuns to do the same.
 Despite their quandary over this breaking of their commitment to Hayes, the Poor Clares decided to do so until they too received instructions from the Minister General.
 Bentivoglio later recorded the conversation in which they had to break the bad news to Hayes.We begged her not to bear us any ill since it was not our fault.
 Poor Mother Ignatius felt the refusal very much; yet having no binding claim upon us, she resigned herself to the inevitable and departed from us with sorrows and grief in her heart.